Subasri23Hub/counterfactual-reality-engine/README.md

 gemini_api_key = "YOUR_API_KEY"
 5️⃣ Run the app
 streamlit run app/frontend/streamlit_app.py

-⚠️ Known Issues
+##⚠️ Known Issues

-Free Gemini API tier has rate limits (429 errors)
+Free Gemini API tier has rate limits

 If you see:

 RESOURCE_EXHAUSTED

-👉 Wait ~60 seconds OR upgrade API plan
+ Wait ~60 seconds OR upgrade API plan

-💡 Example Input
+## Example Input
 What if electricity never existed?
-🧪 Example Output
+## Example Output

 No electrical infrastructure